 Grammaropolis’s animated cartoon characters, catchy music, and fast-paced lessons are likely to hold students’ attention.
 The animation is a little more fluid than what I’ve seen in many educational programs.
 The same cartoon characters are featured throughout the program whether in lesson material, videos, songs, or storybooks.

 Each of the eight parts of speech has a “map” with a progression of activities for a student to complete.
 Each "map" begins with a number of screens presenting definitions and examples.
 This is the basic teaching material, although it is reinforced and expanded upon as students work through the rest of the “map.”
 Next on the “map” is a catchy song that illustrates the definitions with drama, cartoons, and graphics—essentially a music video that presents rules and examples in a way that students are likely to remember.
 The songs are really creative and well-performed with some dialogue intermixed with the music.
-Note that for a limited time if you subscribe through the Homeschool Buyers Co-op, your subscription includes a free MP3 download of the Grammaropolis album with 21 songs, including the nine already in the program.
 The songs are quite entertaining!
 (The Grammaropolis album is priced separately at $9.99 at the iTunes store.)

 A number of activities are also included in each map besides the song.
 These either emphasize the basic definition or work on sub-points.
 For example, students learn the definition of a noun and the various types of nouns.
 Then sub-lessons might focus on one particular type of noun.
 Some activities include a few brief (less than 30 seconds) animated-cartoon segments.
 An online storybook within each "map" reinforces concepts with a cute storyline.